Beneficial Identity definition

 Examples of Beneficial Identity in a sentence

-• The rules of such exchanges and clearing houses shall be binding on GTJAF and the Client in respect of transactions concluded on the Client's Instruction, and these rules contain provisions requiring GTJAF in certain circumstances to disclose the Client's name, Beneficial Identity and sure other information concerning the Client.
+• The rules of such exchanges and clearing houses shall be binding on GTJAF and the Client in respect of transactions concluded on the Client's Instruction, and these rules contain provisions requiring GTJAF in certain circumstances to disclose the Client's name, Beneficial Identity and such other information concerning the Client.

 Related to Beneficial Identity